 We initiated our rolling New Drug Application ("NDA") for PEDMARKTM for the prevention of ototoxicity induced by cisplatin chemotherapy patients 1 month to < 18 years of age with localized, non-metastatic, solid tumors with the FDA in December 2018.
 We announced that we had submitted full completion of the NDA in February 2020.
-On April 13, 2020, we announced that the FDA had accepted for filing and granted Priority Review for our NDA.
-The FDA set a Prescription Drug Fee Act ("PDUFA") target action date of August 10, 2020 for the completion of the FDA's review.
+The FDA set a Prescription Drug User Fee Act ("PDUFA") target action date of August 10, 2020 for the completion of the FDA's review.
 On August 10, 2020, we announced that we received a Complete Response Letter ("CRL") from the FDA regarding our NDA for PEDMARKTM, which identified deficiencies in the third-party manufacturing facility that manufactures PEDMARKTM on our behalf.
-Importantly, no clinical safety or efficacy issues were identified during the review and there is no requirement for further clinical data.
-In the fourth quarter of 2020, we engaged in a Type A meeting with the FDA concerning the CRL that we believe was constructive and collaborative.
-We are working closely with our third-party drug manufacturer and the FDA to fully address the CRL, and we plan to resubmit our NDA for PEDMARKTM in the second quarter of 2021.
+Importantly, no clinical safety or efficacy issues were identified during the review and there was no requirement for further clinical data.